ZaneleNe/Real-wheels-website/README.md

 Prerequisites Before you begin, ensure you have met the following requirements:

 Git must be installed on your operating system.
-Run Locally To run Ridex locally, run this command on your git bash:
+Run Locally To run real-wheels locally, run this command on your git bash:

 Linux and macOS: